amirkeren/bluemix-lab2/README.md

 # Preparation

-1. Go to your [dashboard](https://console.ng.bluemix.net/dashboard/services) and click on the Cloudant NoSQL DB you created in the [previous lab](https://github.com/amirkeren/bluemix-lab1)

-2. Click on "Service Credentials" then on "New Credential" and finally click "Add" (this will later allow OpenWhisk to connect to that DB instance)

-3. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog
+1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

-4. Click on the "Create" button to add the new service
+2. Click on the "Create" button to add the new service

 # Creating the action